H1K0/HuffPress/README.md

 ## So, how do I use it?

-I think it's too easy to explain the usage of this service, but anyway here's [a video guide](https://yadi.sk/i/aiy78bDaoKqoJQ 'Watch!').
+I think the usage is too easy to explain it, but anyway here's [a video guide](https://yadi.sk/i/aiy78bDaoKqoJQ 'Watch!').

 ---